Skip to main content

 2025 Illinois Tax Amnesty

-• if you wish to also view correspondence and balances, you can create your own MyTax Illinois account and pay.
+• If you wish to also view correspondence and balances, you can create your own MyTax Illinois account and pay.
 If you would like to create a MyTax Illinois account, you must select the option to “Request a Letter ID” during the registration process, which can take up to 10 days to receive.
 If you do not have an account set up before November 17, 2025, you should select another method of payment.

 Note: You must have a previous year Form IL-1040, Illinois Individual Income Tax Return, on file with IDOR to use MyTax Illinois.
 If you are unsure, you can check the IL-PIN inquiry using your Social Security number and Driver's License or State ID number.
 To make a payment or create an account in the MyTax Illinois system, you will be required to input the account number (IL-PIN) assigned to you.
 If there is no IL-PIN assigned to you, choose another payment option.